edenlabllc/kodjin.cli/docs/command-install.md

 - Generating missing snapshots for StructureDefinition resources.
 - Making references in StructureDefinition resources version-specific within the package.

-By using --skip-strict-reference-versions, the Kodjin CLI does not enforce version-specific references, potentially allowing references to resolve more flexibly.
+By using --skip-strict-reference-versions, Kodjin CLI does not enforce version-specific references, potentially allowing references to resolve more flexibly.

 **Examples:**
 ```shell